corybrunson/matfac/README.md

-matfac
+missing
 =======

-This R package performs matrix operations used to explore data.
+This R package handles matrices with missing entries.